ambr85/crocodile-transcriptome-workflow/README.md

 ## 🔬 Project Overview

 The aim of this project is to identify molecular biomarkers associated with environmental contaminants in wild populations of *C. moreletii*.
-The analysis includes quality control, mapping, differential expression (DESeq2), multiblock integration (mixOmics DIABLO & CIA), and functional enrichment (GSEA, GO/KEGG).
+The analysis includes quality control, mapping, differential expression (DESeq2), functional enrichment (GSEA, GO/KEGG), and multiblock integration (mixOmics DIABLO & CIA).

 ## 🖥️ System Requirements